chanjiayee0248/animuwu/PROMPTS.md

 - *GitHub Copilot*: Used primarily for code suggestions and boilerplate generation.
 - *Claude*: Used primarily for brainstorming and debugging.
 - *ChatGPT*: Used primarily when Claude rate limit is hit (lol), when Claude answers appear suboptimal (feel "off") and I want a "second opinion", or when a task is too "simple" to justify using up my Claude quota (e.g. boilerplate, simple refactors).
+- *Google Browser AI*: Does this count?
+Lol.
+Sometimes if I'm suspicious a LLM is hallucinating or want to tackle something that's more trouble to prompt than just to Google, I'll do a quick google search on docs or StackOverflow to verify, and occasionally the Browser AI provides pretty good summaries.

 ## Project Conceptualization
 ### Prompt: *[Paste Entire Project Requirement]*